 Welcome!

-This year's performance will be held at a brand new Broadway location: the glamorous and historic New Amsterdam Theatre on 42nd Street!
+This year's performance will be held at the glamorous and historic New Amsterdam Theatre on 42nd Street!

 The New Amsterdam Theatre opened in 1903 and is the oldest operating Broadway Theatre.
 Leased by the Walt Disney Company in 1993, the theatre was fully restored and reopened in 1997.
 Arts for Autism has been warmly welcomed by Disney, and we're so excited to be able to perform on the same stage as ALADDIN!